-Disability retirement benefits are also calculated using the percentage of salary formula - 2% multiplied by the total years of creditable service times the final average salary for the 2 highest consecutive years of membership service.
+Disability retirement benefits are also calculated using the percentage of salary formula - 2% multiplied by the total years of creditable service times the final average salary which is the 2 highest consecutive years of salary from membership service.
 The resulting product is the monthly disability retirement benefit under Plan A Maximum plan.
 There is no age requirement for disability retirement.